 Locating the data is often cumbersome and time-consuming.
 Some sources may be restricted to different domains; for example, drilling experts may not have access to the applications and systems that geologists use, and vice versa.
 Additionally, different data sources often require different access permissions, meaning that users need to track down both the data sources themselves and the people who can grant them access.
 Sometimes users simply can’t get access to a data source, because the software caps the number of users.

 The challenges don’t stop there, however.
 Once the analysis is complete and decisions are made, the application files, analytical tools, and captured knowledge become additional silos of information, remembered or understood only by the people originally involved in the analysis and decision-making.
 Every time a new project is started, this process repeats itself, costing operators time and money by prolonging the time to value.

-Fixing these issues requires a new approach to data operations (DataOps), a collaborative data management practice focused on improving the communication, integration, and automation of data flows between data managers and users.
-Once data has been liberated from silos and contextualized — meaning that critical information from different data sources has been connected — subject-matters experts across an organization can access timely and accurate data in their day-to-day work.
+Fixing these issues requires a new approach to data management: Industrial DataOps, a collaborative data management practice focused on improving the communication, integration, and automation of data flows between data managers and users.
+Once data has been liberated from silos and contextualized—meaning that critical information from different data sources has been connected—subject-matters experts across an organization can access timely and accurate data in their day-to-day work.